 Most likely, however, you'd still end up with the cards out of order.
-Your best hope would be for the cards to be a little less disordered than they would be if you hadn't used your trick.
+Your best hope would be for them to be a little less disordered than they would be if you hadn't used your trick.

 If you take countries as analogous to decks of playing cards, then you might say that:

-- The American Revolution (1776) applied mostly-correct beliefs correctly, got very lucky, and made the Americans better off.
+The American Revolution (1776) applied mostly-correct beliefs correctly, got very lucky, and made Americans better off.